genewongs/ProjectAtelier/README.md

 ## Instructions for how to deploy the webpage:

-Create a .env file and copy over the example.env contents
+Create a .env file and copy over the example.env contents.

 Generate your own github api key with these settings:
 - read:org